Section III: Academic Standards

 - The student must provide to the Registrar's Office certification of grades earned at another law school no later than the date Law School grades must be reported by the faculty [see Rule 3-19(1)], unless the visit occurs in the final semester of the student's study of law, in which case the Registrar's Office must receive no later than the Tuesday before graduation written certification from the visited school that the student has earned no lower than a 2.1 or "C" grade or the equivalent in all courses to be applied towards the student's Law School degree requirements.

-- The upper-level writing requirement can be satisfied by the student's completing an original analytic paper of substantial length (ordinarily at least 30 pages).
+- The substantial research and writing project can be satisfied by the student's completing an original analytic paper of substantial length (ordinarily at least 30 pages).
 This paper is in addition to writing that is required as part of the first-year Legal Analysis, Research, and Writing course.
-Papers satisfying this requirement may be seminar papers, independent study projects, law journal notes, or any other paper that possesses the necessary rigor.
+Papers satisfying this requirement may be seminar papers, independent study projects, or any other paper that possesses the necessary rigor.

 - Papers under this rule are to involve significant and thorough independent research, and they are to be well written and properly documented, with appropriate attention to opposing arguments and perspectives.
 The papers are to be prepared under the supervision of a faculty member.
 The student is to take the initiative to establish the supervisory relationship with the faculty member in advance of beginning a project under this rule.
 As part of the supervision, the faculty member will review one or more drafts and subsequent revisions by the student.
 The supervising faculty member may augment the requirements of this rule with additional stated expectations for the project.
 Where the writing is done in connection with a course, the faculty member's agreement to serve as supervisor must be obtained before the end of the add/drop period for the semester in which the course is offered.